 Will Byte Help Me Use My FSA?

 Yes!
-In fact, Byte will walk you through every part of the insurance and payment process.
+In fact, Byte will walk you through every part of the payment process.
 Just let your Byte advisor know and they can put you in touch with their insurance team, who will help you navigate your provider’s payment or reimbursement procedures.
 They’ll even fill out all the necessary paperwork for you, so you can be sure that it will be timely and accurate.

 How To Use FSA Funds for Byte Treatment